Anal Fistula Surgery in Thailand Your guide to cost, top specialists & hospitals

 When Will You See Final Results?

 Discharge and pain improve within the first week.
-Open fistulotomy wounds heal over four to eight weeks by secondary intention.
+Open fistulotomy wounds heal gradually over several weeks by secondary intention4.
 LIFT and flap repairs heal faster because the wounds are smaller.
 Complete resolution is confirmed when the external opening closes and discharge stops entirely.

 Risks and Safety of Anal Fistula Surgery

-• Change in continence — the primary reason for choosing sphincter-preserving techniques over fistulotomy
+- Change in continence (the primary reason for choosing sphincter-preserving techniques over fistulotomy)3,1

 Protecting continence is the overriding priority in fistula surgery.
 The pre-operative MRI determines exactly how much sphincter is involved, and the technique is selected to avoid dividing muscle whenever possible.
 If there is any doubt, a staged approach with a seton is safer than a single definitive procedure.